make it

 Research has shown that it effective in health, pro-social and pro-environmental behaviour change interventions.
 For example, a recent field experiment found that this technique could reduce drivers' aggressiveness.

-Another technique to encourage people commit to behaviour change involves formally agreeing to do or not do something, either indefinitely or for a specific period of time.
+Another technique to encourage people to commit to ehaviour change involves formally agreeing to do or not do something, either indefinitely or for a specific period of time.
 When applied by health professionals this is generally in the form of "signing" an agreement (e.g., specifying that they will not drink alcohol for one week).

 When designing products, it is common to change the copy from simple "OK" to words such as "I'm in", "I Agree", or "I commit".